mmeester/changelogen/README.md

 - `--prepatch`: Bump as a semver-prepatch version, can set id with string.
 - `--prerelease`: Bump as a semver-prerelease version, can set id with string.
 - `--hideAuthorEmail`: Do not include author email in changelog if github username cannot be found.
+- `--strictPath`: Use strict path matching for commit messages.
+Useful for monorepos or when you want to filter commits by path.

 > [!NOTE]
 > Version numbers starting with `0.` or `0.0.` follow different rules.